A reef shark at the barrier reef off of West Caicos.

 Barracudas are common throughout the Turks and Caicos.

 These toothy hunters are a common sight in most marine environments in the Turks and Caicos.
-Capable of lightning-fast speeds, these animals thrive on a diet of small fish.
+Capable of swimming at lightning-fast speeds, barracuda thrive on a diet of small fish.

 Although they give off quite a menacing appearance, they should not be considered dangerous.
-The very few barracuda attacks that have happened have always been the same scenario: a quick strike at something shiny (usually in poor visibility) followed by a rapid retreat after discovering that they didn’t bite a fish.
+The very few barracuda attacks that have happened have typically followed the same scenario: a quick strike at something shiny (usually in poor visibility) followed by a rapid retreat after discovering that they didn’t bite a fish.

-Barracudas are very curious fish.
+Barracuda are very curious fish.
 Although easily spooked, they will often follow snorkelers and divers.
-If the Barracuda happens to be Elvis, the five-foot-long giant of Grace Bay, it can be a bit startling when you first notice him!

-In many cases, Barracudas likely view humans as larger predators and are hoping to get scraps of a feast!
+In many cases, barracuda likely view humans as larger predators and are hoping to get scraps of a feast.

 Lionfish